Output Data Structure

 Customization

-You can add custom substitutions for specialized file patterns using the custom_subs
+You can add custom substitutions for specialized file patterns using the custom_subs and custom_regex_subs arguments to create_bids_datasink.

 Example: